ExperiBass/QRANode/README.md

 # QRANoDe

-## A quantum random number generator for node.js.
+## A wrapper for ANUs Quantum RNG API.
-Gets N-length random numbers from the ANU Quantum Random Number Generator

 See here for more info: https://anuquantumoptics.org/research-topics/qrng